karios-os/docs/docs/technitium/index.rst

    - Document all static IP reservations and their purposes

 .. warning::
-   **Configuration Security Considerations**
+   **Configuration Considerations**

    - Restrict zone transfers to authorized servers only
-   - Enable DNS query logging for security monitoring
+   - Enable DNS query logging for monitoring
    - Use strong passwords for Technitium administrative access
    - Regularly backup DNS zone files and DHCP configuration
    - Monitor for unauthorized devices using MAC address tracking